joanskenderi/Robotics-and-Artificial-Intelligence/README.md

 # Robotics & Artificial Intelligence

-These are some of the exercises I did during the "Robotics and Artificial Intelligence" bootcamp.
+These are some exercises I did during "Robotics and Artificial Intelligence" bootcamp.